Gračanica Monastery: History

 ktetor (founder) fresco with Stefan Milutin holding a model of the church, ca. 1321.

 Gračanica was constructed in order to replace an older 13th-century cathedral of the Holy Virgin, located on the same place, in the centre of the Eparchy of Lipljan.
-Stefan Milutin's ktetor comment are written on the southern wall, including "I have seen the ruins and the decay of the Holy Virgin's temple of Gračanica, the bishopric of Lipljan, so I have built it from the ground and painted and decorated it both from inside and outside".
+Stefan Milutin's ktetor comments are written on the southern wall, including "I have seen the ruins and the decay of the Holy Virgin's temple of Gračanica, the bishopric of Lipljan, so I have built it from the ground and painted and decorated it both from inside and outside".
 In 1346, when the Serbian Archbishopric was raised to the rank of Patriarchate, the bishop of Lipljan was granted the honorary title of metropolitan bishop, and since that time they were called metropolitans of Lipljan or Gračanica.

 Of the former monastic compound, only the church has survived.
 The narthex and the tower were added a few decades later, in order to protect the frescoes on the west facade.
 The narthex was heavily damaged by the Ottomans several times between 1379–1383, when the tower was burned and a fire devoured a rich collection of manuscripts and other precious objects.
 The narthex was reconstructed in 1383.
 Again, Gračanica suffered damages at the time of the Battle of Kosovo (1389).

 During the early period of Ottoman rule, the monastery kept some of its lands (vineyards, fields, meadows, pastures), as attested in early Ottoman defters.
 Gračanica also remained an important cultural center.
 In the time of metropolitan Nikanor (1528–1555) several icons were painted on the altarpiece.
-Also, Nikanor obtained various service books and objects for monastic use, and in 1538-1539 established a cyrillic printing pres, publishing the Gračanica Octoechos.
+Also, Nikanor obtained various service books and objects for monastic use, and in 1538-1539 established a cyrillic printing press, publishing the Gračanica Octoechos.